jlgregorio/tutorials-pointcloud-python/README.md

 - CloudCompare playlist on Daniel Girardeau-Montaut YouTube channel www.youtube.com/@danielgirardeau-montaut9044 (last accessed in October 2025)
 - Florent Poux YouTube channel: www.youtube.com/@FlorentPoux (last accessed in October 2025)

-## Citation
+## Reusing and distributing

-You are free to use, modify, and distribute the code as you wish.
-You are free to share the associated text (explanations) as long as you give appropriate credit, do not use them for commercial purposes, and do not create derivative works.
+You are free to share and adapt the content of these notebooks as long as you give appropriate credit and do not use it for commercial purposes.
+You are free to use, modify, and distribute the code contained in these notebooks as you wish.
+You can view the full [license here](LICENSE.md).

 An example of citation using BibTeX: